wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

 = 4.1.1 =
 **Support for Custom Post Types**.
-Use Nelio A/B Testing with WooCommerce (Experimental) and many other plugins/themes that define their own types (such as Products, Videos, Reviews, and so on).
+Use Nelio A/B Testing with any plugins/themes that defines its own custom post types (such as Products, Videos, Reviews, and so on). **Warning** Full WooCommerce support is not covered yet.